OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 ![Setup Wizard Login](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-3-wizard-login.png "Browse to Setup Wizard")

 After you've logged in you'll be asked to connect to a Wireless Network.
-This is **MANDATORY** in order to complete the setup-wizard.
+This is **MANDATORY** in order to complete the Setup Wizard.

 ![Setup Wizard wifi configure](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-4-wizard-wifi-configure.png)

-Enter your Wireless Network information and click configure.
+Enter your Wireless Network information and click Configure.
 Your Omega will attempt to connect to the network.
 This can take up to a minute to complete.

+> The Omega's AP will go down and not be accessible during this process, sit tight, it'll come back up when the configuration is done!

 Once connected, you will be moved to the next step.

 ![Setup Wizard configuring](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-5-wizard-wifi-configuring.png)